 Conversion tracking

-Capture post-click outcomes with the Conversion API: leads, sales, refunds, and more.
+Capture post-click outcomes with the Conversion API, including leads, sales, refunds, cancellations, and attribution context.

 What conversion tracking does